 Making good educational videos is only part of the job.
-The rest involves sharing it on channels where your audience watches them.
+The rest involves sharing it on channels where your audience watches them like you're doing it with your commercial video.
 A video promoting checklist is handy for this last step.
 It could look like this:

 That’s it.
 You’re all done.